ninehills/Eden/README.rst

 What will be in future
 =======================

 #.
-Add mongodb supports
+Add mongodb supports  for scheduler task backend
 #.
 Improve web tool
 #.
-Add Loop Util event
+Add Loop Until event for task
+#.
+Add Queued task supports (Maybe zeromq or rabbitmq backend)

 How to install